Newteinog/Portfolio/index.md

-# Newton Nogueira – Cybersecurity Portfolio
+# Newton Nogueira

-## Portfolio Introduction
+### Cybersecurity Portfolio

 My name is Newton Nogueira, and my professional goal is to build a career in cybersecurity where technical ability, ethical responsibility, and personal integrity work together.
 Before starting this academic journey, I worked for many years in law enforcement in Brazil.
 That experience shaped the way I see responsibility, trust, and service to others.
 When I moved to the United States, I decided to pursue a new career in technology, focusing on cybersecurity and system administration.

 Transitioning to a completely different field and studying in another language has not always been easy.
 However, the challenges have helped me develop resilience and discipline.
 Through my studies at Ensign College and my internship experience, I am gaining both technical knowledge and practical skills in IT operations, cloud systems, and security fundamentals.

 This portfolio reflects my development during this program.
 It includes technical projects, internship experiences, and reflections about professional ethics.
-More importantly, it shows how my spiritual values influence the way I approach my professional life.
+More importantly, it shows how my spiritual values shape how I approach my professional life.
 For me, cybersecurity is not only about protecting systems and data, but also about protecting people and organizations that rely on technology every day.

 ---